cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 ### Preview Image

-If you want to add an image at the top of the article, please provide an image with a resolution of `1200 x 630`.
+If you want to add an image at the top of the post, please provide an image with a resolution of `1200 x 630`.
 Please note that if the image aspect ratio does not meet `1.91 : 1`, the image will be scaled and cropped.

 Knowing these prerequisites, you can start setting the image's attribute: